beeware/beeware/docs/tutorial/tutorial-0.rst

     ..
       The package list should be the same as in ci.yml and unix-prerequisites.rst in the Toga repository.
-You may need to install libgirepository-2.0-dev (note the extra hyphen!) if you're on a more recent version of these distros.
+You may need to install libgirepository-2.0-dev (note the extra hyphen!) if you're on a more recent version of these Linux distributions.

     .. code-block:: console